 Each Writing Circle is made up of 3 to 4 students who meet weekly, either in person or online, to workshop their writing.

 As with all CWAC services, the Circles are open to all students, undergraduate through graduate level, of any course.

 The essay is a dialogue--a conversation between the author and the reader.
 It is active.
 It is an exchange.
 Of course, writing also demands a certain amount of solitude, those hours logged in front of a computer or spent with a pen pressed deeply on the page.
-But when a writer sits down to write, he or she must always keep the reader in mind.
+But when writers sit down to write, they must always keep the reader in mind.
 Writing is a communal act.

 Our weekly, hour-long Writing Circles are based on this communal concept.
 Throughout the semester, we read drafts of one another’s work, offering feedback as readers.
 With this feedback in hand, writers generally become confident in revising their work and moving toward stronger, more cohesive drafts.

 In addition to facilitated discussion, each week’s meeting includes learning particular writing strategies, including free-writing, outlining, and creating thesis statements, as fitting for your work at that stage of the semester.

 More About Writing Circles

 In addition to guiding the students’ discussion of texts – their own papers, their peers’ papers, and readings – facilitators help students consider and apply writing strategies, many of which are listed below.